 Nutritional therapy exists to aid people in living healthy lives, whether its through prophylactic support, establishing the root cause of a current condition or facilitating the return to good health following disease.

-WHY IS IT IMPORTANT NOW?
+WHY IS IT SO IMPORTANT NOW?

 Your immune system equips your body with the vital defences it needs to fight viruses and other pathogens.
 To achieve an optimum resilience against such diseases, you need to strengthen your immunity by staying well-nourished.
-This immune boosting diet should include the correct amount of immune supportive nutrients, often missing from the modern day diet.
+This immune boosting diet should include the correct amount of immune-supportive nutrients, often missing from the modern day diet.

-It's time to take your health into your own hands.
+It's time to take your health into your own hands

 World Health Organisation